muhai-project/mira/README.md

 ## Overview

-Research questions for social history research, such as from social demography, commonly include (i) descriptive questions, (ii) comparative questions, and (iii) explanatory questions.
-Here, each question is based on the output from the previous one.
-Preferably, these questions are all derived from one another, and from the dataset.
-See the image below.
-The MIRA ontology thus links datasets to research questions to accommodate the research workflow of a social demographer/social historian towards more reusable, reproducible research.
-An example workflow is shown below.
+In the research workflow of a social historian or social demographer, research questions commonly include (i) descriptive questions, (ii) comparative questions, and (iii) explanatory questions.
+Here, each question is answered based on the output from a previous question or dataset, see the image below.
+The MIRA ontology describes this process: it links datasets of observations to research questions, to accommodate the research workflow of a social demographer/social historian towards more reusable, reproducible research.
+An example workflow, and how such a workflow can be made more FAIR, is shown below.

 ![Example annotation](figures/FAIRifying-SD.png)